mozilla/bedrock/docs/contentful.rst

 How to update/refresh the sandbox environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It helps to think of Contentful 'environments' as simply branches of a git-like repo full of content.
-You can take a particular environment and branch off it to make a new environment for WIP or experimental content, using the original one as your starting point.
+You can take a particular environment and branch off it to make a new environment for :abbr:`WIP (Work in Progress)` or experimental content, using the original one as your starting point.
 On top of this, Contentful has the concept of aliases for environments and we use two aliases in our setup:

 * ``master`` is used for production and is an alias currently pointing to the `V1` environment.
 It is pretty stable and access to it is limited.
 * ``sandbox`` is used for development and more team members have access to edit content.
 Again, it's an alias and is pointed at an environment (think, branch) with a name in the format ``sandbox-YYYY-MM-DD``.

-While updating ``master`` is something that we generally don't do (at the moment only Dan B would do this), updating the sandbox happens more often, typically to populate it with data more recently added to master.
+While updating ``master`` is something that we generally don't do (at the moment only a product owner and/or admin would do this), updating the sandbox happens more often, typically to populate it with data more recently added to master.
 To do this:
 * Go to ``Settings > Environments``
 * Ensure we have at least one spare environment slot.
 If we don't delete the oldest ``sandbox-XXXX-XX-XX`` environment.